jundalisay/superbnetlify/content/en/research/chau-ju-kua/chun-fan-chi/40-maharlika.md

 - Palawan
 - Leyte-Samar (Pakinung)

-> *Superphysics Note= This proves that Visayas and Sri Vijaya do not mean 'victory'.
+> *Superphysics Note: This proves that Visayas and Sri Vijaya do not mean 'victory'.
 Instead, vija means 3 or tiga.
 In this way, Visayas means 3 islands just as Sri Vijaya (Sanfotsi) means 3 nations as Sumatran, Malay, and Southern Thai

 Each has its own tribes scattered over the islands.